kassonlab/gmxapi/README.md

 or a different virtual environment manager (i.e. conda versus virtualenvwrapper).
 And let us know if you come up with any tips or tricks!

+Note: `python setup.py test` seems not to invoke the correct C++ standards...

 # Documentation

 Documentation for the Python classes and functions in the gmx module can be accessed in the usual ways, using `pydoc` from the command line or `help()` in an interactive Python session.

 Additional documentation can be browsed on readthedocs.org or built with Sphinx after installation.

+To build the user documentation locally, first make sure you have sphinx installed, such as by doing a `pip install sphinx` or by using whatever package management system you are familiar with.
+You may also need to install a `sphinx_rtd_theme` package.

+Build *and install* the gmxpy module.

+Then decide what directory you want to put the docs in and call `sphinx-build` to build `html` docs from the configuration in the `docs` directory of the gmxpy repository.

+Assuming you downloaded the repository to `/path/to/gmxpy` and you want to build the docs in `/path/to/docs`, do

+    sphinx-build -b html /path/to/gmxpy/docs /path/to/docs

+or

+    python -m sphinx -b html /path/to/gmxpy/docs /path/to/docs

+Then open `/path/to/docs/index.html` in a browser.

 # Troubleshooting